Academany/fabzero/basic/git.md

 ```

 > **Learning by doing:** Clone the Fab Zero class repository in your computer using the SSH connection.

+## Before you upload.
+Check file size

+One of the things you ~~should~~ must do before pushing your files to the archive is checking your files sizes.
+That way you make sure you are not accidentally uploading 16Mpx pictures, a large video or huge STL meshes (to name just three of the most common mistakes).

+The reason why this is important, has an answer in how version control systems are designed.
+They are designed to keep history.
+That's why once you upload something by mistake, even if you delete it, it remains in the history and it is very difficult to remove it.
+So we use the `du` (disk usage) command to check the size of alll files and folders (*) inside the current folder with summarize option `-s` and human readable format `-h`.

+`du -sh foldername`

+If we have a group of files and folders and we want to check the size of all of them, we can specify all files and folders instead of a specific folder `*` and optionally *pipe* the result `|` to the `sort` command to sort the results by human numerical value `-h` and in reverse order `-r` so that bigger files appear first.

+`du -sh * | sort -rh`

+> **Remember** Always check your folder size before pushing to the archive!
+A normal archive should grow at a rate of 1-2 mb per week.

 ## Basic git workflow